daarnolducsd/ep5book/docs/04-week4.md

      +----------------------------------------------+
 ```

 So the first country is Afghanistan.
-The life expectancy in Afghanistan is equal 63.4 years.
+The life expectancy in Afghanistan is equal to 63.4 years.
 The average income in Afghanistan is equal to 1,920 U.S. dollars per year.
 Given this average annual income, the linear model predicts the life expectancy in Afghanistan would be 68.4 years.

 You will notice our predictions are prone to error.
 In some cases, we may want to generate a new variable that has the error associated with a given observation.
 Now that we have formed ``predicted_life_expectancy`` we can form the ``error`` as